jollifft/TDDMiniHack/README.md

 }
 ```

-4) Now that we have refactored, it's time for the "Red" phase again.
+Now that we have refactored, it's time for the "Red" phase again.
 Go ahead and run all of our tests again.
-The test we wrote in the last step should now fail.
+The test we wrote should now fail.
 Again, this is good.
 Based off our our test method and how we have our project class set up, it should be easy to see what logic we are missing and where to add it.
 Lets update our project class now:
 ```c#
  public class Project
 {